stakewise/v3-operator/README.md

 - `--count` - The number of validators to exit.
 By default, command will force exit all active vault validators.
 - `--data-dir` - Path where the vault data is stored.
 Default is ~/.stakewise.
 - `--remote-signer-url` - URL to the remote signer instance.
+- `--hashi-vault-url` - URL to the remote hashi vault instance
+- `--hashi-vault-token` - Token for use when authenticating with hashi vault
+- `--hashi-vault-key-path` - Key path in hashi vault K/V engine holding signing secrets
 - `--verbose` - Enable debug mode.
 Default is false.

 ### Update vault deposit data